nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### Icons

 The following icons are used in FriendlyLink.
-For more information about what they represent, refere to the [Fields](#fields) section.
+For more information about what they represent, refer to the [Fields](#fields) section.

 <img src="images/userGuide/icons/calendar.png" width="20"/> : available dates<br />